-UNITS switch between lb and kg.
-With macros running units cannot be changed.
+UNITS switch between Ib and kg.
 Units can also be locked at startup.

 ZERO scale can be done with no motion and with the weight within the user programmable zero range.
-There is also a auto-zero function available.
+There is also an auto-zero function available.

 TARE scale can be done with a positive weight on the belt scale.